 Turks and Caicos Islands

-This localised rainfall tends to be brief in duration, with showers of under 10 minutes being the norm.
+This localized rainfall tends to be brief, with showers of under 10 minutes being the norm.

 When planning your vacation (and for the peace of mind!), it’s important to understand how the weather forecast relates to actual conditions on our islands.